patchgirl/patchgirl.github.io/_posts/2020-03-01-building-a-web-app-with-fp-intro.md

 In the process of building Patchgirl, I also wanted to write feedbacks on my journey to reflect on:
 - What brought me pure joy
-- What made me tear my hear out
+- What made me tear my hair out
 - Explain whether I consider the technologies I've used as [production ready][production-ready]

 Hopefully, this series will interest developers with no to few experience with FP.